ericruzanski/stackscripts/README.md

 # StackScripts

-The StackScripts repository is a collection of command line scripts (shell, python, ansible) intended for use as Linode StackScripts, now a part of Akamai Connected Cloud.
+The StackScripts repository is a collection of command line scripts (shell, python, ansible) intended for use on Linode, now Akamai Connected Cloud.
 These scripts are designed to automate the deployment and configuration of various software stacks on Linode cloud servers.